Never judge a book

 Christmas flavours from Rye Chocolates

-And of course a food area wouldn’t be complete without Rye Chocolate and their seasonal favourites.
+And of course a food area wouldn’t be complete without Rye Chocolates and their seasonal favourites.
 Mince pie, orange whisky marmalade, Christmas pudding, pumpkin spice or snowball, all in their beautifully designed wrappers.
 So if you missed out this year, fear not, make a note in your diaries for next year.

 The New Hall is fit and ready to celebrate its centenary in a couple of years.
 If I’ve intrigued you, you could be one of the 2,800 people who use the space every year, for classes, courses, lectures or exhibitions.
 Or if I’ve just made you feel like you missed out on Christmas flavoured chocolate, you don’t need to navigate the A259, just wonder up onto the High Street.
 Merry Christmas…too early?